jschneider23/FullStackDemo/README.md

 An example of some parameters that **can't and should not be combined** are **fromDate and toDate** *(only get options contracts expiring between these dates)* and then a completely different **expMonth**.
 Since these **both specify a time period of valid options contracts**, the time periods will almost always **conflict** and therefore **should not be combined**.
 While they technically can be combined from the API's perspective, this doesn't make any sense when using the API as a data source, so the **app UI disables the Expiration Month field if a date is entered into the Expriations From/To Date and vice versa**.

-The functionality issue arose when combining **numContracts** *(renamed to numStrikes in code and UI as this parameter actually specifies the number of strike prices returned, with each strike price having one or two associated contracts depending on contractType setting)* and **range** *(in/out/near-the-money, strikes-at/below/near-market, or all possible contracts)*.
+The functionality issue arose when combining **numContracts** *(renamed to <b>numStrikes</b> in code and UI as this parameter actually specifies the number of strike prices returned, with each strike price having one or two associated contracts depending on contractType setting)* and **range** *(in/out/near-the-money, strikes-at/below/near-market, or all possible contracts)*.
 If a **range value other than ALL, SAK, SBK, or SNK** is sent to the API, the value of **numContracts is completely ignored** and the **response will be the exact same regardless of what numContracts value it is given**.
 This is not the functionality that is expected and takes away a control feature I want the user to have.
 Since I can't edit the API source code, I came up with a different solution.

 ##### Solution: the trulyApplyFilters function